Annie Guo VanDan

 Annie Guo VanDan is an American journalist.
+She is co-founder and president of Asian Avenue Magazine, a magazine published since 2006 that covers the Asian American, Native Hawaiian, and Pacific Islander communities of Denver, Colorado.
+Since 2009, she has been the founding executive director of Colorado Asian Culture and Education Network, a 501c3 nonprofit organization that strengthens and uplifts Colorado’s Asian American, Native Hawaiian, and Pacific Islander (AANHPI) communities by creating spaces of belonging for a more equitable and connected future.
+In 2025, she helped to establish the Social Fabric Hub, a pan-Asian community center and event space in Centennial, Colorado.

-She is co-founder and president of Asian Avenue, a magazine published since 2006 that covers the Asian-American and Pacific Islander community of Denver, Colorado.
-In 2021 she won a Maynard Institute Fellowship from the Robert C. Maynard Institute for Journalism Education, which aims to promote equity and diversity in journalism.
-In 2021 she became a Project Manager for Colorado Equity Compass, a non-profit dedicated to improving health equity through "data storytelling", which entails presenting information in accessible visual and narrative forms for policy-makers and the public.
+In 2021, she became a Maynard Institute Fellow as part of the Robert C. Maynard Institute for Journalism Education, which aims to promote equity and diversity in journalism.
+In 2021, she also served as the Project Manager for Colorado Equity Compass, dedicated to improving health equity through data storytelling, which entails presenting information in accessible visual and narrative forms for policy-makers and the public.

 Family and education

-VanDan's family immigrated from Taipei, Taiwan to Colorado in 1988.
-After graduating from high school, she attended the University of Missouri and studied journalism.
+VanDan's family immigrated from Taipei, Taiwan to Colorado in 1987.
+After graduating from John F. Kennedy High School in Denver as valedictorian in 2004, she attended the University of Missouri and studied journalism and strategic communications.
 She later earned an MBA from the University of Colorado Denver.
+She lives with her husband Danny VanDan, an optometrist and owner of Milestones Eyecare, in Englewood, Colorado.